International-Data-Spaces-Association/ids-specification/transfer/transfer.process.protocol.md

 ## Transfer Process Protocol

 A transfer process involves two parties, a _provider_ that offers one or more assets under a usage policy and _consumer_ that requests assets.
-A TP progresses through a series of states, which are tracked by the provider and consumer using messages.
-A TP transitions to a state in response to a message from the counter-party.
+A TP progresses through a series of states, which are controlled by the provider and consumer using messages.
+A TP transitions to another state as a result of an exchanged message.

-### Connector Components: Control and Data Planes

 A TP is managed by a `Connector`.
-The connector consists of two logical components, a `Control Plane` and a `Data Plane`.
-The control plane serves as a coordinating layer that receives counter-party messages and manages the TP state.
-The data plane performs the actual transfer of asset data using a wire protocol.
-Both participants run control and data planes.
+The connector serves as a coordinating technical entity that receives counter-party messages and manages its local state of the TP.
+It may as well also operate the hosting of the `Assets`, or control their offering through another system.

-It is important to note that the control and data planes are logical constructs.
-Implementations may choose to deploy both components within a single process or across heterogeneous clusters.

 ### Asset Transfer Types